Dre Campbell Farm

 Takeaway

-If you’re unlucky enough to have a skunk take up residence in your yard, there are a few natural remedies you can use to get rid of it.
+If you’re unlucky enough to have a skunk take up residence in your yard, you can use a few natural remedies to get rid of it.
 The list above highlights it all.

 These DIY remedies will make them leave or scare them away without you getting sprayed.
 If all else fails, call a professional to help you out.